hhariri/hhariri.github.io/_posts/2018-08-26-public-speaking-speaking.md

 I'm often known for making fun of JavaScript and its community.
 Some may consider this offensive or rude.
 I'm also equally known for making fun of myself, other technologies and languages and our industry as a whole.

 <br/>I do not believe JavaScript, Java or .NET developers are persecuted, nor are they discriminated against and it is wrong and disgraceful to equate them to minorities or groups that are.
 The lack of satire and the ability to laugh at oneself and our work is not something I believe will benefit humanity if prohibited.
-And while I am not in favour of intentionally offending anyone, I do also understand that it's impossible to go through life without ever offending anyone.
+And while I am not in favour of intentionally offending anyone, I do accept that it's impossible to go through life without ever offending anyone.

 <br/>Each of us should know where our moral and ethical boundaries are and be comfortable with ourselves.
 As Gandhi said